sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 ### Selection inputs and outputs to export

-Ok that's nice we should now start to better understand what's is possible to do with simple `torch_to_nnef` export call.
+Ok that's nice, we should now start to better understand what's is possible to do with simple `torch_to_nnef` export call.

 What about if you want something that only export the `last_hidden_states` ?